 It takes into account the provisions of the Equality Act 2010 and promotes equal opportunities for all.
+If you require this document in another format please contact the Corporate Governance Team.

 This document has been assessed to ensure that no one receives less favourable treatment on the protected characteristics of their age, disability, sex (gender), gender reassignment, sexual orientation, marriage and civil partnership, race, religion or belief, pregnancy and maternity.